JeroenOoge/visual-query/README.md

 # Visual Query
 This experimental app facilitates query-building for systematic reviews on Scopus.
 Connecting to the Scopus API requires an API key, which you can obtain on the [Elsevier Developer Portal](https://api.elsevier.com).
-For now, I have added my own key.
-If it doesn't work, try changing it to your own key (search for `"key ="` in the App.jsx file).
+Rename the `api/config-example.js` file to `api/config.js` and add your key.

 ![Screenshot of the VisualQuery interface](/screenshotVisualQuery.png)